Observing The Use Of Black Salve On Skin Cancer

 I have decided to put the photos on this page, one after another with a date in the order they were taken.
 I want you to be able to get an idea of the time period, as well as what the escharotic process and healing looks like.
 There are a couple photos that I guessed at the date and I might be a couple days off from the actual date.

 What Is Black Salve

 Black salves are escharotics.
 An escharotic is a substance that eats away tissue.
-Escharotics have been historically made into black salves that are used to remove cancerous or other abnormal tissue.
+Escharotics have been historically made into black salves that are used to remove cancerous or other abnormal tissue, usually on the skin.
 This is a photo of the 25 year old salve that was rehydrated slightly and applied by this person.
 Note the salve is really more of a reddish color.

 Black Salves Are Not All The Same

 The word black salve is used for any dark colored escharotic salve.
 Many of them contain zinc chloride and Bloodroot - Sanguinaria canadensis.
 Some contain Chaparral - Larrea tridentata and other herbs.
 This means that some salves may be stronger or weaker than others.
 There is no continuity from one herbalist's salve to the next generally, although there are some similarities.
 The particular salve he used was a mix of Sanguinaria powder, Aconite tincture, Clove essential oil and Zinc chloride.
 It was from an old eclectic physician formula that was handed down in a family.

 Black Salves, Healing Salve And Their Use For Skin Cancer